LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

 # XHR Calls Revisited

+Let's review HTTP requests in general and XMLHttpRequsts (XHRs) in particular.
+**Note**:  when we talk about "XHRs" we mean any HTTP request sent from code, not just requests sent by the JavaScript `XMLHttpRequest` object.
+XHRs usually get some specific data rather than a whole HTML file.

 ## HTTP Requests

 There are multiple HTTP request types.
 We are just going to look at GET requests here.
-A GET request just does what it sounds like it gets data which is returned in a response.
-A GET request is a web URL with optional query parameters.
+A GET request does what it sounds like, it gets data which is returned in an HTTP response.
+A GET request consists of a web URL with optional query parameters.

-The code for all the following examples can be seen running on [this web page](https://lcc-cit.github.io/CS233JS-CourseMaterials/Examples/XHR_Demo/index.html).
+**Note**: the code for all the following examples can be seen running on [this web page](https://lcc-cit.github.io/CS233JS-CourseMaterials/Examples/XHR_Demo/index.html).

 ### HTTP Requests in HTML
 #### `<a>` Element